-Unless invited or directed by the presiding Judge, attorneys and any party represented by an attorney shall not: (a) address or present to the Court in the form of a letter or the like any application requesting relief in any form, citing authorities, or presenting arguments; or (b) furnish the Court with copies of correspondence between or among counsel, or any party represented by an attorney, except when necessary as an exhibit when seeking relief from the Court.
+Unless invited or directed by the presiding Judge, attorneys and parties shall not: (a) address or present to the Court in the form of a letter or the like any application requesting relief in any form, citing authorities, or presenting arguments; or (b) furnish the Court with copies of correspondence between or among counsel, or any party, except when necessary as an exhibit when seeking relief from the Court.
 Local Rule 5.1(c) above governs the provision of "courtesy copies" to a Judge.

 Effective December 1, 1994.
-Amended effective April 15, 2003; April 15, 2007; December 1, 2015.
+Amended effective April 15, 2003; April 15, 2007; December 1, 2015; December 1, 2023.